HANDLING CYBER SECURITY AND DATA BREACH ISSUES: KEY STRTEGIES FOR SUCCESS

 Identity Theft

-A data breach can easily result in identity theft when sensitive information is exposed to unauthorised individuals.
-Hackers can use this information to steal a person’s identity and commit fraudulent activities, such as opening new accounts or making unauthorised purchases.
+A data breach can easily result in identity theft when sensitive information is exposed to unauthorized individuals.
+Hackers can use this information to steal a person’s identity and commit fraudulent activities, such as opening new accounts or making unauthorized purchases.

 Breach of legal obligation